 If you’re considering exploring this combination, a mindful and informed approach is key.

-- Prioritize Quality: Not all supplements are created equal.
-For turmeric, look for a curcumin extract standardized to 95% curcuminoids, and ensure it includes piperine (black pepper extract) for enhanced absorption.
+Prioritize Quality: Not all supplements are created equal.
+For turmeric, look for a curcumin extract standardized to 95% curcuminoids, and consider a piperine (black pepper extract) formulation for enhanced absorption — but note that piperine significantly amplifies drug bioavailability, so if you are on any prescription medications, choose a piperine-free formulation such as Meriva® or fermented turmeric.
 For CBD, choose products from reputable brands that provide third-party lab results (Certificates of Analysis) to verify purity and potency.

 Your Questions Answered: Turmeric and CBD for Mental Health